se-edu/se-book/requirements/supplementaryRequirements/introduction/outcomes.md

-* <span id="outcome-supplementaryRequirements-introduction-one">:trophy: Able to explain what supplementary requirements are for :one:</span>
+:trophy: Can explain what supplementary requirements are for :one: